samuel-adu/samuel-adu/README.md

 *   🖥️  Checkout my portfolio at [www.samueladu.dev](http://www.samueladu.dev)
 *   ✉️  You can contact via email at [samueladu.dev@gmail.com](mailto:samueladu.dev@gmail.com)
 *   🧠  I'm currently learning Advance React Patterns and Testing in React
-*   🤝  I'm open to collaborating on projects that involves working in the React ecosystem
+*   🤝  I’m open to Frontend Developer roles that are either remote or based in the UK

 ### Tech Stack
 <p align="left">